Skip to main content

 Different users having the same email address should not have different S/MIME certificates or PGP keys uploaded to their user profile.

-Invites in encrypted emails not visible in MS Outlook
+Calendar invites in encrypted emails not visible in MS Outlook

 Preconditions